 When you’re trying to attract top talent instead of losing it to your competition, candidate experience can make all the difference.
-Here are the two main reasons why you should focus on this aspect of recruitment:

 This strengthens your professional network and talent pool for future hiring needs.
 On the other hand, candidates sharing negative experiences on social media or professional networking forums could drive away talented people before they even apply!

 Good candidate experience can be a very powerful tool when it comes to establishing your employer brand.
 Not only does it impact acceptance rates for offers made to existing applicants, but also tells prospective candidates out there that you’re a trustworthy and credible employer.
 Building your employer brand helps you in both the short term and the long run, by improving your ability to attract great talent and fill open positions quickly.
 This reduces recruitment costs and may also lower attrition rates, helping your bottom line.

 Here are some easy ways to ensure a good candidate experience at your company:

 1.Empathize with Every Candidate

 When you’re looking to create a great candidate experience, show respect and empathy for each person.
 Respect the time they are taking out of their schedule to apply for a position with your company, by not being late for interviews and responding to queries as soon as possible.

 Give them your full attention when they’re speaking, instead of checking your phone or interrupting them.
 Be courteous in all communications, and whether you hire them or not, keep each candidate in the loop throughout the hiring process.

 No one wants to go through the trouble of preparing for an interview only to find that the position has more responsibilities and demands than the posting mentioned.
 Or worse yet, actually, get hired and then discover that the job description is very different from what was discussed during the interview.